williamcaseylucas/svelte-kit-crash-course/README.md

   - /params/slug.ts
   - then add [slug=slug] if the second "slug" is the name of the .ts file
   - now 404 error will be thrown if you insert a space, for example, in the url

+## API Creation

+- in server.ts
+- {params, url, route} are available
+- in api/posts
+  - using ?limit=4&order=desc as params
+  - gives us as searchParams:
+    - URLSearchParams { 'limit' => '4', 'order' => 'desc' },
+- can use '??' as an "||" alternative

 ## $app/stores